karrick/golf/README.md

 accepts, and provides the values to your program based on the user's arguments.

+* Fully POSIX-compliant flags, including short & long flags.
+* Helpful functions for printing help and usage information.
+* Optional space between short flag and its argument.
+* No new concepts to learn beyond typical use of flag library.

-golf does not require a space between the short letter flag equivalent and its argument.
-For instance, both of the following are equivalent:
+golf allows definition of short and long flag names for the same flag, controlling the same variable.
+Likewise, golf does not require a space between the short letter flag and its argument.
+For instance, all of the following are equivalent:

     example -t3.14
     example -t 3.14
+    example --threshold 3.14

 golf does allow boolean options to be grouped together when using their single letter equivalents, such as common in many UNIX